Physical Therapy For Wrist Tendinitis

 5. Ergonomic Adjustments

-Finally, in order to prevent re injury, your therapist will share ergonomic adjustments you can make to support your wrist.
+Finally, in order to prevent reinjury, your therapist will share ergonomic adjustments you can make to support your wrist.

-This will depend on what your day to day looks like.
+This will depend on what your day-to-day looks like.

 Proper wrist mechanics are equally important for typing on a computer or swinging a racquet.

-Book Your Appointment With Capitol Physical Therapy Today
+Book Your Appointment With Our Physical Therapy Clinic Today

-Book your appointment with Capitol Physical Therapy today.
+Book your appointment with Capitol Physical Therapy today and take the first step toward stronger, pain-free wrist movement.

 Capitol Physical Therapy

-1331 H St NW #200,
+1100 H St NW Suite 1100,

 Washington, DC 20005